kyurikotpq/sshftp/README.md

 3. Run setup.sh: `./bash/setup.sh`.
 It will take care of the installation of the necessary packages for this project to run.

-## If you have already installed the packages
+## If you have already installed and configured the packages
 ```bash
 sudo apt-get install docker.io # ONLY if Docker is not yet installed
 cd ./docker && sudo docker build -t $USER/alpine-lamp .